 Notes About the Roundup

-Bear in mind that in the price range we’re focused on here, almost all the leather-upholstered chairs will be bonded leather.
-That’s not a bad thing in that it is real leather, but bonded leather is created from leather scraps that have been fused together.
+Remember that in the price range we’re focused on here, almost all the leather-upholstered chairs will be bonded leather.
+That’s not bad because it is real leather, but bonded leather is created from fused leather scraps.

-The resulting product isn’t as supple or durable as grain leather and tends to start showing its age rather quickly.
-You can expect it to last 2-3 years with light to moderate use or a little more than a year with heavy daily use.
+The resulting product isn’t as supple or durable as grain leather and tends to show its age quickly.
+It can last 2-3 years with light to moderate use or a little more than a year with heavy daily use.

-Also, note that if you’re looking for ergonomic office chairs and your budget is $150 or less, you’re not going to find many models sporting fabric upholstery.
-If you’re willing to spend a bit more (in the range of $200, which is the focus of this article), then you’ll find that the options really start to open up.
+Also, note that if you’re looking for ergonomic office chairs and your budget is $150 or less, you won’t find many models sporting fabric upholstery.
+If you’re willing to spend a bit more (in the range of $200, which is the focus of this article), you’ll find that the options start opening up.

 With those things in mind, we’ve broken this article into three sections based on the three basic choices you’ve got where upholstery is concerned, and we’ve announced a winner in each category.
-We’ll introduce you to our winners next, along with the other top contenders in each category.
+We’ll introduce you to our winners next and the other top contenders in each category.

-In addition to that, we’ll provide the details on the chairs that “almost” made our short list, giving you a “top ten best ergonomic office chairs” in each category so you’ll have a complete picture about the possibilities available.
+In addition, we’ll provide details on the chairs that “almost” made our short list, giving you a “top ten best ergonomic office chairs” in each category so you’ll have a complete picture of the possibilities available.
 Let’s jump right in and get started!

 Best Ergonomic Office Chair Under $200 in 2024 – Fabric